Skip to main content

 Japanese omakase dish

-Boston's only Michelin-starred restaurant (2025), hidden speakeasy-style in a South End apartment building — intimate, deeply personal, and the best sushi tasting menu in New England; reservations book out quickly.
+Boston's only Michelin-starred restaurant (2025).
+Hidden speakeasy-style in a South End apartment building.
+Intimate, deeply personal, the best sushi tasting menu in New England.
+Reservations book out quickly.

 New England seafood dish

-Michelin-recommended, with the city's best hot lobster roll (butter-poached, served in a split-top bun) and oysters sourced from local New England farms — tiny space with no reservations, so arrive at 11:30 am or prepare to queue.
+Michelin-recommended.
+The city's best hot lobster roll (butter-poached, served in a split-top bun) and oysters from local New England farms.
+Tiny space with no reservations.
+Arrive at 11:30 am or prepare to queue.

 Spanish tapas / wood-fired dish

-Michelin-recommended Barcelona-style tapas from Ken Oringer and Jamie Bissonnette — the wood-roasted corn with aioli and the steak tartare are consistently cited among Boston's best dishes, in a lively room that stays buzzy late.
+Michelin-recommended Barcelona-style tapas from Ken Oringer and Jamie Bissonnette.
+The wood-roasted corn with aioli and the steak tartare are consistently cited among Boston's best dishes.
+A lively room that stays buzzy late.

 Turkish meyhane / creative mezze dish